Please rate our service in just five steps.

 Taken together, both the directive and the implementing directive only provide the framework within which the Member States must establish via national legal provisions how the entitlements and framework conditions are manifested in detail.
 Each State therefore had to transpose the rights stipulated in the Patients’ Rights Directive and in the implementing directive by means of national legal provisions.
 The transposition deadline expired on 25 October 2013.

 Furthermore, each Member State had to establish a “national contact point” by this date.
 The contact point informs patients in a non-competitive fashion what rights and obligations they have within cross-border healthcare.
 National implementation regulations were also issued for this in each State.
+The legal basis in national law can be found in section 219d of Book V of the Social Code.

 We have arranged the essential regulations which were included in the German law to this or already consisted in the German law before coming into force of the guideline for you.